AISafety-HKUST/stable_backdoor_purification/README.md

 --device cuda:0 --lr 0.01 --attack_target 0 --model resnet18 --dataset cifar10 \
 --epochs 5 --defense_type fst --poison_num 5 --save
 ```
 This is very similar to vanilla fine-tuning; the core difference is that the fine-tuning dataset contains backdoor examples.
-You could set ```--defense_type``` to specify the defense method, and set ```--poison_num``` to specify the number of backdoor examples in the fine-tuning dataset.
+You could set ```--defense_type``` to specify the defense method and set ```--poison_num``` to specify the number of backdoor examples in the fine-tuning dataset.

 #### Launch Query-based Reactivation Attack (QRA)
 Here we demonstrate how to conduct the Query-based Reactivation Attack (QRA) on purified models.
 For example, if you want to generate the reactivating perturbation for models purified by FST, you could use the following script: